Worth-NL/notifications-local/README.md

 The default way to bring up a local version of GOV.UK Notify, after following setup, is to run `make up` from the root of this repository.
 This will start notify-api, notify-api-celery, notify-admin, template-preview-api, template-preview-celery, document-download-api, and document-download-preview, which will cover 95%+ of the things you need.

 To also run and enable antivirus scanning, run `make antivirus up`.
 To run and enable celery-beat for regularly-scheduled tasks, run `make beat up`.
 To run and enable the sms-provider-stub, run `make sms-provider-stub up`.
 These can be combined to `make beat antivirus sms-provider-stub up` to run *everything*.

+If you are on mac, the airplay receiver also runs on port 7000 - so switch that off in case you get errors that this port is already in use.

 ### Accessing your local Notify services